• Home

 The patient co-production group comprises people who have had radiotherapy at each of our departments.
 We work with professionals to improve services.
 Co-Production is ensuring that people with lived experience are included in decision making, to ensure services work well, and are fit for purpose.
 The group allows people who have used radiotherapy to share their experiences and knowledge to shape future services.

-If you are a new member of the network Oversight Group, this information is designed to support you understand the role of the Network and how your involvement provides an important perspective to the Network to ensure our work aligns with the needs of our radiotherapy colleagues.
+If you are a new member of the network Oversight Group, this information is designed to help you understand the role of the Network and how your involvement provides an important perspective to the Network, to ensure our work aligns with the needs of our radiotherapy colleagues.
 Useful contact information is also provided.

 These groups were originally developed to develop, agree and regularly review network wide radiotherapy treatment protocols.
 The scope of these groups is now expanding to provide a mechanism for dissemination of data obtained from the NHS England Quality Improvement Toolkits, which combine data from RTDS and ProKnow to support greater understanding of variation in radiotherapy delivery.
-We are currently waiting further information on when this data will be available.
-Currently the Quality Improvement Toolkits data that we are expecting is: Head & Neck, Lower GI, Lung, Oesophago-gastric, and Prostate.
+We are currently awaiting further information on when this data will be available.
+This is the Quality Improvement Toolkits data that we are expecting: Head & Neck, Lower GI, Lung, Oesophago-gastric, and Prostate.

 Chair: Dr Sarah Treece, NWAFT